 It’s time to check if Windows Update issues were fixed or not.
 Go to Settings > Update & Security and click on Check for updates.
-If issues were fixed successfully, you will be able to download and install updates in your Windows PC.
+If issues were fixed successfully, you will be able to download and install updates on your Windows PC.

 2. Manually Fix or Reset Windows Update Components

-In case troubleshooter fails to troubleshoot Windows Updates errors in Windows 10, you can perform those troubleshooting steps manually.
-You can reset Windows update components using simple commands in command prompt.
+In case the troubleshooter fails to troubleshoot Windows Updates errors in Windows 10, you can perform those troubleshooting steps manually.
+You can reset Windows update components using simple commands in the command prompt.
 Just follow these steps carefully:

 Step 1: Run Command Prompt as Administrator

-First we need to stop Windows Update and Cryptographic Services.
+First, we need to stop Windows Update and Cryptographic Services.
 For stopping these services we need to run Command prompt as Administrator.